Keep Your Brain Buzzing with these Free Brain Games for Seniors

 It has also been argued that doing crossword puzzles can prevent or slow down dementia.
 A long-term study by the Albert Einstein College of Medicine found that seniors who did crosswords four day a week had a 47 percent lower risk of dementia than those who only did them once a week.
 Crossword puzzles are good for your mental health and are a stress free way to exercise and keep the mind in shape.
 Crosswords are free to play at USA Today.

 Is playing solitaire good for the brain?
 Many articles say yes.
 It is a solitary game, but it is simple, rhythmic and easy to play.
 Playing solitaire is a simple and predictable activity that allows us to relax and reduce emotional stress.
 It is a game we’ve played since childhood and feel completely comfortable with.

 Solitaire gives us an easy and familiar way to “challenge” our brain just a bit each day.
 As we’ve seen, staying intellectually engaged in this small way may give our brains some added protection against memory loss.
 Solitaire is free on your Windows PC under “Games.”

-Do you enjoy playing any of these free brain games?
+Do you enjoy playing any of these free brain games for seniors?
 Which one is your favourite?
 Please join the conversation.